 No. If the weight of the vehicle(s) is more than 26,000 pounds, you must have a CDL to operate an RV for business.

 Am I required to have a USDOT Medical Certificate with a Class E or F license?

 No.If I am a firefighter with a Class E or F license, will I still need a USDOT medical certificate?

 Federal and state laws do not require a firefighter to have a commercial class A, B, or C license to drive firefighting vehicles.
 A Class E and F license does not require a medical certificate.
 You should check with your specific fire department on its requirements.

 You may hear a motor home referred to as a recreational vehicle or as an RV.

 If you plan to operate a motor home or recreational vehicle (RV) with a gross vehicle weight (GVW) of more than 26,000 pounds, you must get a Class E driver's license.

 If you plan to drive any combination of vehicles exclusively used for recreation, like an RV, and tow a trailer or other vehicle with a gross combination weight of more than 26,000 pounds, you must have a Class F license.

-You may take the Class E and F knowledge tests at any SCDMV branch that provides full license services.
+You may take the Class E and F knowledge tests at any SCDMV branch.
 However, due to the space required for a Class E or F skills test, you must take it at a designated branch that offers this type of test.